izzygomez/gists/repo-init/README.md

-# Github repo settings
+# Setting up new personal GitHub repos

-A collection of standardized files & documentation for jumpstarting new GitHub repositories.
+A collection of standardized files & documentation for jumpstarting new personal GitHub repositories.

-## Philosophy

 When creating a new repo, there's a set of configurations, settings, & files that I find myself repeatedly setting up.
 This directory serves as a central reference & source of truth for those patterns, making it easy to bootstrap new projects with sensible defaults.

-The goal is to:

-- **Automate** formatting, linting, & deployment checks as much as possible
-- **Standardize** contribution workflows across personal projects
-- **Document** the reasoning behind these choices for future reference
+In addition to the files in this directory listed in the Contents section below, it is recommended to also create the following files (consider making templates for them):

+- `README.md`
+- `LICENSE.md`
+- `.gitignore`
+- `.pre-commit-config.yaml`

 ## Contents